section-engineering-education/engineering-education/content/articles/understanding-diffie-helman-and-elgamal-asymmetric-encryption/index.md

 ### Modular Exponential
 In cryptography, it is important to be able to find the modulus of p^e mod m when p,e, and m are very large integers.
 It is very hard to compute p^e then divide by m and find the remainder because p^e is a huge number.
-This can be done using an algorithm that employs the binary expansion of the exponent of e.
+It can be done using an algorithm that employs the binary expansion of the exponent of e.
 Reduce the value given using the binary form of e and in each step compute the modulus of the value.
 **Example:**
 To